circleupx/circleupx.github.io/_posts/2020-09-19-SqlIte-Error-No-Such-Table.md

     }
 }
 ```
-here is the entity model for Pet.
+and my entity model for Pet.

 ```c#
 public class Pet